 This course equips participants with fundamental financial and accounting concepts to make evidence-based strategic and managerial decisions.
-Participants learn to connect financial ratios and key performance measures to strategy, interpret financial statements of their own firms and gain insight into the relevance and limitations of key financial statements, in order to be more effective at interacting with accounting and financial groups, and be able to ask the right questions and use this data to create winning strategies.
+Participants learn to connect financial ratios and key performance measures to strategy by interpreting their firm’s financial statements and understanding their relevance and limitations.
+This course will help participants become more effective at interacting with accounting and financial groups and to ask the right questions to leverage financial data to create winning strategies.

 You have created a breakthrough new product that could disrupt your industry, but can you successfully bring it to market?
 After all, the world is full of innovation.
 The biggest challenge is differentiation.
 This course combines the fundamentals of consumer psychology, market analysis, traditional and unconventional marketing and public relations strategies, so participants can systematically and successfully launch innovative products and services.
 Using cases and real-life scenarios, we identify key success factors for a successful innovation introduction, understand how to build a successful brand strategy, create development, and launch plans for new innovations.